Gebrüder Stitch: History

 and Moriz Piffl-Perčević- are not real siblings.
 In 2009 the two were dissatisfied with their jobs in marketing and hit on the idea to start a local manufacturing of custom made jeans.
 They went to study in Chinese, Italian and Hungarian factories, in German and French trade shows as well as in several workshops for cutting, sewing, creating used effects, counseling customers and designing pants.
 In 2010 they opened their first temporary store in Gumpendorferstraße and became the first bespoke jeans makers in Vienna.
 2014, in the course of a restructuring, Gebrüder Stitch intended to expand their product range to ready-made jeans and moved from Gaudenzdorfer Gürtel to Mariahilfer Straße.
 In 2015 the company opened their first store in Berlin.

 In 2016 Gebrüder Stitch were insolvent.
 Due to a surprisingly cancelled capital increase over 650.000 Euros Gebrüder Stitch became bankrupt.
 After the Insolvency, the newly founded "ants in your pants GmbH" bought all trademark rights from Gebrüder Stitch Gmbh and additionally some fixed assets.
 Two of the five independent shareholders are founder Moriz Piffl and Niko Alm, a well known Austrian entrepreneur and politician.

 Since 2016 Gebrüder Stitch is exclusively located on Mariahifer Straße in Vienna's 6th district, called Mariahilf.
 There, Gebrüder Stitch combine sales space and manufacturing in one store also referred to as "buttlab".
+Since the pandemic in 2020, the Viennese social business "Vollpension", where Moriz Piffl-Perčević is also co-founder, is located in the now called "Vollpension Studio" on Mariahilfer Straße.
 The Mariahilfer Straße is one of the most famous shopping streets in Vienna and near the center of the city.
 Due to the lack of parking space and for reasons of sustainability most inhabitants of the 6th district use either public transport or bicycles.
 Gebrüder Stitch offer several designs for the so called Velostitch (Jeans for cyclists).